-Have you been suffering from insomnia, nightmares, headache or fatigue, you may be experiencing symptoms of stress, anxiety or depression.
+If you have been suffering from insomnia, nightmares, headache or fatigue, you may be experiencing symptoms of stress, anxiety or depression.
 If you are regularly feeling stressed out, overwhelmed and unable to cope, it's important to understand what you're feeling and to know that it is okay to ask for help.

 Spot the Symptoms of Stress, Anxiety & Depression

 Stress, anxiety and depression can manifest in different ways for different people.
-There are a variety of different symptoms and if you're experiencing some of the symptoms listed below, it might be an indicator that you are suffering from stress, anxiety or depression.
+There are a variety of different symptoms and, if you're experiencing some of the symptoms listed below, it might be an indicator that you are suffering from stress, anxiety or depression.

 - Muscle pain & tension